robOcity/ai-course/assignments/week-7-learning-with-decision-trees.md

     | x4      | 1  |  1 |  1 |        1 |
     | x5      | 1  |  1 |  0 |        1 |

-**Post:** Post your solution to the Assignments folder as a PDF file.
-Make sure to include your name on it.
+**Post:** Post your solution to the Assignments folder as a PDF file by Sunday at Midnight.